AlibabaCloudDocs/ram/intl.en-US/SSO Management/User-based SSO/Overview of user-based SSO.md

 4. The browser forwards the SAML response to the SSO service.

-5. Based on the SAML mutual trust configuration, the SSO service verifies the digital signature in the SAML response to check the authenticity of the SAML assertion.
-Then, the SSO service maps the value of the `NameID` element in the SAML assertion to the RAM user identity in Alibaba Cloud.
+5. The SSO service verifies the digital signature in the SAML response based on the SAML mutual trust configuration to check the authenticity of the SAML assertion.
+Then, the SSO service maps the value of the `NameID` element in the SAML assertion to the RAM user.

 6. The SSO service returns the URL of the Alibaba Cloud Management Console to the browser.

 7. The browser redirects Alice to the Alibaba Cloud Management Console.

-    **Note:** In Step 1, Alice does not need to initiate the logon from Alibaba Cloud.
+    **Note:** In Step [1](#step_134_0vt_cn7), Alice initiates the logon from the Alibaba Cloud Management Console.
+This is optional.
 Instead, Alice can click the Alibaba Cloud logon URL in the IdP portal to send a SAML authentication request to the IdP.

-## Configuration
+## Configure user-based SSO

 Before you implement user-based SSO, you must establish trust between Alibaba Cloud and your IdP.